theolivenbaum/resin/README.md

 <a name="point" id="point"></a>
 ###Multi-index searching
 Lucene does it.
-It's pretty useful.
-It has a cool factor to it.
+It's very useful.
 Resin needs it.

 ##### Even though this is about Resin to Google this article is very much about Lucene, so much so that querying it's enourmous index with the term "body:lucene" will render this document in it's results.